MijhailVillarroel/TestMD2/README.md

 ```
 ## Execute Gradle taks.
 1. Run the following gradle task from the directory path where you clone the repository build.gradle file is located **e.g.**:
+**note:** The build.gradle is download when you clone the repository
 ```sh
 $ gradle cucumber -PcucumberOptions=@SalesOfficeDesignCenter
 ```